Nemaha Valley Schools (Nebraska)

 Nemaha Valley Schools (ID#49-0501-000) was a school district in Nebraska.

 The district's service area included Cook, Burr, Lorton, and Talmage.

 History

 Charles Finley served as superintendent until June 30, 1972.

-In 1992 the Burr Public School District dissolved, with Nemaha Valley taking some of the territory.
+In 1992, the Burr Public School District dissolved, with Nemaha Valley taking some of the territory.

-In 1993 the Spring Creek Public School District dissolved, with Nemaha Valley taking some of the territory.
+In 1993, the Spring Creek Public School District dissolved, with Nemaha Valley taking some of the territory.

 Gary Anderson served as principal until his 2001 resignation.

 The voters allowed for increased taxes with a levy override voted in November 2005.
 However, state aid declined to its smallest number in 2007.

-In the 2006-2007 school year, the enrollment count was 192, and there were to be about 30 fewer students for a 2007-2008 school year.
-In 2007 the district agreed to merge with Tecumseh Public Schools.
+In the 2006-07 school year, the enrollment count was 192, and there were to be about 30 less students for a 2007-08 school year.
+In 2007, the district agreed to merge with Tecumseh Public Schools.

-Effective May 31, 2007, Nemaha Valley merged into Johnson County Central Public Schools.
+Starting from May 31, 2007, Nemaha Valley merged into Johnson County Central Public Schools.